shabie/shabie.github.io/_posts/2025-08-01-let-the-kaleidoscope-turn.markdown

 #### Strategic Structured Extraction

-Capture the "obvious" dimensions that appear in the vast majority of documents and queries: timestamps, numeric values, and rich text fields that preserve variety without rigid categorization.
+We capture the "obvious" dimensions that appear in the vast majority of documents and queries: timestamps, numeric values, and rich text fields that preserve variety without rigid categorization.

 ```json
 {